The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Closed and reduced bordism categories

 The map $k: B \to \Phi_{d,\gt}^{\mrm{cl}} \times \Phi_{d,\gt}^{\mrm{red}}$ is defined by restricting $(c,r)$, so the bottom triangle commutes by definition.
 To see that the top triangle commutes up to homotopy consider the map $s_\gl:A \to \Phi_{d,\gt}$ defined for $\gl \in [0,\oh]$ by moving up $c(W)$ by $\gl$ and moving down $r(W)$ by $\gl$.
 This defines a homotopy between $i$ and $j \circ s$.

 Next, we observe that $i$ and $k$ are homotopy equivalences.
 In both cases this follows because the inclusion $\IR \times \{0\} \times (-1,1)^{\infty-1} \to \IR \times \cube$ admits a deformation retraction via smooth embeddings preserving the $x_0$ coordinate.
-Given a homotopy commutative diagram of the shape as above where $i$ and $k$ are weak equivalences, it follows abstractly that all other maps are also weak equivalences.
-To see this apply the functor $\pi_*$ and observe that because $\pi_*(i)$ and $\pi_*(k)$ are isomorphisms, $\pi_*((c,r))$ has to be an isomorphism, too. \end{proof}
+Given a homotopy commutative diagram of the shape as above where $i$ and $k$ are weak equivalences, it follows from the $2$-out-of-$6$ property that all other maps are also weak equivalences.
+Concretely, we can apply the functor $\pi_*$ and observe that because $\pi_*(i)$ and $\pi_*(k)$ are isomorphisms, $\pi_*((c,r))$ has to be an isomorphism, too. \end{proof}